 The Make Our Planet Great Again Initiative was launched by the President of France Emmanuel Macron in June 2017 to reinforce the international engagements of the 2015 Paris Agreement on Climate Change.
 The French government then opened a call to non-resident researchers who would like to develop top-level research projects in France, together with French partners, to address climate change.

-In support of the Make Our Planet Great Again Initiative, the Embassy of France and the FACE Foundation are offering additional Thomas Jefferson Fund grants for research projects related to:
+In support of the Make Our Planet Great Again Initiative, the Embassy of France and the FACE Foundation offered additional Thomas Jefferson Fund grants for research projects related to:

 Knowledge and monitoring of the physical, chemical, biological, ecological and social mechanisms that underpin global and regional environmental changes are needed.
 They include an understanding of how these mechanisms have interacted in the past and how they are likely to evolve in the future as well as scientific assessments that are relevant to diverse contexts ranging from global to local scale.

-— Enhanced observation of the Earth System and attribution of environmental and climate changes, including anthropogenic changes.— Further understanding of processes, interaction scales, risks and thresholds.— Improvement of modeling activities of complex Earth systems, data assimilation and predictability.— Exploring future scenarios.
+— Enhanced observation of the Earth System and attribution of environmental and climate changes, including anthropogenic changes.

 Critical knowledge gaps exist in ways of addressing sustainable development challenges in the context of global and climate changes.
 This includes meeting basic needs for a growing human population in a stressed ecosystem and how societies may address global environmental and sustainability challenges.
 These transformative changes are many-sided; they are related to human health and well-being, demography, economics strategies and their associations with sustainable production and consumption, urbanization, new technologies and processes, energy and governance for global sustainability in particular but not only under climate change induced stress.

 — Meeting basic needs and overcome inequalities.